munagekar/MJRDarkConky/README.md

 Manage Weather Configuration by making changes in `weather.py`

-Manage News RSS stream by making changes in `news.py` Finally select the theme using Conky Manager.
+Manage News RSS stream by making changes in `news.py`

+Make Forex Widget changes by making changes in `forex.py`
+Note: I only provide Icon for indian rupee for forex widget.
+I would not be creating any additional icons.
+Anyone interested in creating icons should go ahead and fork this repository.
+Finally select the theme using Conky Manager.